Heng-Yi-Kang/Heng-Yi-Kang/README.md

-## 👋 Hi there!
-I’m Heng-Yi-Kang
+## 👋 It's me, Yi Kang

 🎩 Programmer by day, idea hunter by night
 🦄 I write code and collect quirky concepts like Pokémon
 🚀 I’m always on the lookout for the next “aha!” moment
 🥗 My code diet: a mix of homemade wine, memes, and wild ideas

-> “If you have a weird idea, send it my way.
-I’m probably already trying to build it!”
+> “If thou possess a notion wondrous or bizarre, prithee, cast it hither;
+> For chances be, I am already crafting its shape in secret.”

-Let’s make programming fun and curious together!
+Come, let us make the art of programming a merry and wondrous pursuit!

 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat-square&logo=python&logoColor=white)
 ![JavaScript](https://img.shields.io/badge/-JavaScript-F7B93E?style=flat-square&logo=javascript&logoColor=white)